jgm/pandoc-citeproc/man/pandoc-citeproc.1.md

 `suppress-bibliography`
 :    If this has a true value, the bibliography will be left off.
-     Otherwise a bibliography will be added to the end of the document.
+     Otherwise a bibliography will be inserted into each Div element with id `references`.
+If there is no such Div, one will be created at the end of the document.

 `reference-section-title`
 :    If this has a value, a section header with this title will be
      added before the bibliography.
+If `reference-section-title`
-Otherwise, the bibliography will simply be added to the end of the document.
-If `reference-section-title` is not specified and the document ends with a section header, this final header will be treated as the bibliography header.
+     is not specified and the document ends with a section header, this final header will be treated as the bibliography header.

 The metadata must contain either `references` or `bibliography` or both as a source of references.  `csl` and `citation-abbreviations`